Estimated reading time: 9 minutes

 So how do you know what to look out for before you make a new social media profile live?

 Well, that’s what this post is all about.
 I’ll go over some general things that apply to any social network and also delve into a few things that are a bit more specific.
 Of course, I’ll also add a dash of research into the mix!

 bazillion few standard social media misconceptions that I want to point out.

-- You just post stuff and it gets our name out there, right?
+- You just post stuff, and it gets our name out there

 - I have no doubt that our content will go viral!
-We just have to ramp up our social media!
+We just have to ramp up engagement on social media!

 Ultimately, social media challenges faced by small businesses are relatively easy to avoid if the person running the social profile(s) has:

 - An understanding of the specific social media platform (not all social networks are created equal!)